What Is SEO Competitor Analysis?

 Step 2: Analyse Competitor Keywords

+Once you know who your SEO competitors are, the next step is discovering what keywords they’re ranking for.
+This is key to uncovering competitor analysis keywords that you should consider targeting too.
 This is where you start uncovering the core of your competitors’ SEO strategies.
 With tools like SEMrush, Ahrefs, or Ubersuggest, you can plug in a competitor’s URL and see the different keywords your competitors are targeting.
+What to look for:- Top performing keywords: Especially those bringing them the most traffic

 - Keyword gaps: Terms they rank for but you don’t